 Who ever is in charge of statistics at the AGA believe some members should be counted multiple times.
 Nation Auto Glass has been counted 10 times & Instant Windscreens 36 times.
 So if we use my preferred method and count these companies once only the AGA membership total is slashed from 122 to 76, or 15.2% of the auto glass industry.

-What’s going on and why is the AGA inflating membership numbers?
+What’s going on?
+Why is the AGA inflating membership numbers?
 Have these companies paid membership fees multiple times for each branch too?

-Here’s a genius idea to inflate membership numbers.
-Why not count mobile workshops too, I reckon they could boost the membership stats into the thousands.
-After all nobody’s going to notice, those windscreen fitters are a bunch of gullible dick heads anyway, aren’t they?
+Why stop at counting branches.
+Here is a genius idea, why not count mobile workshops too, I reckon they could boost the membership stats into the thousands.
+After all nobody’s going to notice, those windscreen fitters are a bunch of dick heads anyway, aren’t they?

 What Are The AGA Goals?